 Disney reserves the right to deny admission to or remove any person wearing attire that is considered inappropriate or attire that could detract from the experience of other Guests. – Walt Disney World

 All guests can dress as their favourite characters, but absolutely no masks for anyone over 14 years old.
 For 13 and under some masks may be worn, as long as the mask does not cover the entire face and eyes are visible.
 No weapons that appear to be real, or that could potentially cause harm to another guest in the park are not allowed.

 When we visited Walt Disney World for my 40th birthday (read my WDW-40:2016 Disney Trip Report), we attended two Halloween Parties.
 Here is me with my brother, dressed up as Beetlejuice.
-This gives an idea of what Disney were okay with – he got a lot of attention that night that’s for sure!
+This gives an idea of what Disney was okay with – he got a lot of attention that night that’s for sure!